-It use thin sheet of metal for the housing and this cause serious vibrations while the machine is operating.
+It uses thin sheets of metal for the housing and this can cause serious vibrations while the machine is operating.
 It also takes a hit on the cut efficiency.
 The vibrations increase with use and if the machine is operated at a stretch, it gets heated up pretty quickly.

 If you use if for one or two feeds per day, it will give satisfactory results.